RoussKS/project_auction/README.md

 Thus, upgrading will be a separate project that will include:

 1. Fully OOP
-2. Maybe using a router or a php framework.
+2. Redesign using MVC Pattern & several Libraries for Routing, Sessions & more
 3. Bootstrap 3 implementation
 4. Fully changing folder/file structure as a result of the above.